thepenguinn/lunatikz/README.md

-a `\draw ;` block (because it is implemented in a way that it is finally drawn with a single `\draw ;` command, but it's possible to reimplement this in a way that allows multiple `\draw ;` blocks to be included inside the `subcircuit` definitions, more on this later).
+a `\draw ;` block (because it is implemented in a way that it is finally drawn with a single `\draw ;` command, but it's possible to reimplement this in a way that allows multiple `\draw ;` blocks to be included inside the `subcircuit` definitions, more on that later).

 The above mentioned disadvantage also means that we can't use anything that are parsed by LaTeX or any other packages other than TikZ itself.
 This means no